geek-cookbook/geek-cookbook/manuscript/recipes/mail.md

 Launch the mail server stack by running ```docker stack deploy docker-mailserver -c <path-to-docker-mailserver.yml>```

-## Chef's Notes 📓

-1. One of the elements of this design which I didn't appreciate at first is that since the config is entirely file-based, **setup.sh** can be run on any container host, provided it has the shared data mounted.
+[^1]: One of the elements of this design which I didn't appreciate at first is that since the config is entirely file-based, **setup.sh** can be run on any container host, provided it has the shared data mounted.
 This means that even though docker-mailserver was not designed with docker swarm in mind, it works perfectl with swarm.
 I.e., from any node, regardless of where the container is actually running, you're able to add/delete email addresses, view logs, etc.

-2. If you're using sieve with Rainloop, take note of the [workaround](https://discourse.geek-kitchen.funkypenguin.co.nz/t/mail-server-funky-penguins-geek-cookbook/70/15) identified by [ggilley](https://discourse.geek-kitchen.funkypenguin.co.nz/u/ggilley)
+[^2]: If you're using sieve with Rainloop, take note of the [workaround](https://discourse.geek-kitchen.funkypenguin.co.nz/t/mail-server-funky-penguins-geek-cookbook/70/15) identified by [ggilley](https://discourse.geek-kitchen.funkypenguin.co.nz/u/ggilley)

+--8<-- "recipe-footer.md"